 Google is getting smarter at how they are indexing online information for users.
 They are ignoring — and in some cases downgrading — websites that are blatant sales machines in favor of real content that people crave.
 The idea is to develop a trusting relationship with customers by providing something of value — in this case, helpful information — that keeps them coming back for more.

-They have a good user experience.
+An inbound marketing website has a good user experience.

 It goes without saying all websites should have a responsive design.
 Meaning: the website automatically resizes to fit a variety of screens especially mobile devices.
 Well-researched, well-planned, well-organized and well-optimized inbound marketing websites have an intuitive online experience — almost answering the users’ questions before they ask.